viKuo/data-structures-maps-challenge/README.md

 ## Why is this important?

 Storing key:value pairs is a common need in programming, you've done it yourself many times in Ruby.
 While the `Map` data structure is abstract, and thereby does not specify an underlying implementation, most Maps allow you to access elements by key in _constant time_, aka O(1).
-This is a valuable feature of Maps: they are both fast, and a convenient data store.
+This is a valuable feature of Maps: they are both fast, and a convenient data store. _Your Map does not need to be constant time in this challenge_.

 Some form of Map is available in nearly every language.